Please enable JavaScript

 Which cosmetic ingredients should be avoided in eyelash and eyebrow serums?

-Prostaglandin and its derivatives: ingredients to be avoided.
+Prostaglandin and its derivatives: ingredients to avoid.

 Good to know : In INCI lists, prostaglandin analogues are often identifiable by the presence of the segment "prost", for example: Isopropyl Cloprostenate, Ethyl Tafluprostamide, Dehydrolatanoprost, Bimatoprost or Cyclopropyl Bimatoprost.